Can Chameleon fields be the source of both the dark energy dipole and the CMB dipole?: Theoretical model

-Where $\theta$ is the angle between the supernova line of sight and the dipole direction (bulk flow direction).
-It should be noted that the luminosity interval may be disturbed for other reasons, but other sources of disturbance are important in redshift greater than 1.\citep{Hui} Considering that in this article we have used 211 supernovae that are less than 0.1 in redshift, other sources of disturbance can be omitted.
+Where \(\theta\) is the angle between the supernova line of sight and the dipole direction (bulk flow direction).
+It should be noted that the luminosity interval may be disturbed for other reasons, but other sources of disturbance are important in redshift greater than 1. (\cite{Hui}) Considering that in this article we have used 211 supernovae that are less than 0.1 in redshift, other sources of disturbance can be omitted.

 It is important to note that although the bipolar fitting method (so-called dipole fit) seems to be a model-independent method, looking at the equation, it can be seen that this method is completely similar to the cosmological model through the Hubble parameter.
 Because the evolution of the Hubble parameter depends on the cosmological model and this parameter is one of the most basic cosmic parameters that is analyzed and fitted in different models both directly and through other parameters that are related to this parameter.